 As the basilica towers above, on the planes below stands the Santa Maria degli Angeli.
 Maybe it seems like just another church, but inside the walls hides the teeny chapel Porziuncola.
 Here our blessed animal lover preached and died, meaning it was only after his death that the ginormous basilica was built in his homage.
-Though for non-catholics the modern day churches may seem lavish, in Italy the opportunity presents itself to step inside low-key chapels that formed the roots of this powerful religious order.
+Though for non-Catholics the modern day churches may seem lavish, in Italy the opportunity presents itself to step inside low-key chapels that formed the roots of this powerful religious order.

 When Napoleon, in his sneaky world conquest, declared part of Italy French, it was Spoleto he chose as the capital.
-And it’s no wonder, because as hilly as Umbria is, you have to get 3 travelators (outside escalators) to reach the heights of the city.
+And it’s no wonder, because as hilly as Umbria is, you have to get three travelators (outside escalators) to reach the heights of the city.